eserie/wax-ml/README.md

 ## Reference documentation

-For details about the WAX API, see the
+For details about the WAX-ML API, see the
 [reference documentation](https://wax-ml.readthedocs.io/en/latest/).